-For 31 years, Parlee Farms in Tyngsboro has grown strawberries.
+Parlee Farms in Tyngsboro has grown strawberries for over thirty years.
 It was the first crop we grew and it is the first crop that ripens.
 When the strawberries are ready for picking, then farm reopens for the season.
-And that time is now!

 What are June Bearers (or June-bearing strawberries)?